-Today’s mushroom salad recipe is the ideal choice for holidays.
+Today’s mushroom salad recipe is the ideal choice for holidays and National Mushroom Day (October 15).
 This delicacy packs a punch with its intense flavors and takes only 25 minutes to put together.

 The cremini mushrooms are cooked with butter, then tossed together with feta cheese crumbles and crispy walnuts.
 They work together harmoniously to create an appetizing meaty aroma and beautiful taste.